replit/nixpkgs-replit/pkgs/poetry/README.md

 * [Pip](https://github.com/replit/pip) - for integration with our Python package cacache

 Previously/currently we had an inelegent way of pre-installing these packages in the virtual environment of the Repl in replspace.
 See https://replit.com/@util/Pythonify for details.
-Instead of this, we want to instead have one install path via Nix that gets these two custom programs into a Repl without having to install them into replspace.
+Instead of this, we want to have one install path via Nix that gets these two custom programs into a Repl without having to install them into replspace.
 The python Nix module will bring it all together.

 ## Problems